 The Pedalwise Owl is looking for you!
 Become confident and ride with a mentor.
 Pedalwise is FREE!

 We want to help you use a bicycle for short trips instead of using a car.
 You can use your bicycle to get to public transportation too.
 Each Pedalwise participant is given a mentor within the City of Brampton.
 The mentor is an experienced cyclist who will help you choose less travelled roads and paths, give you riding tips and even come with you as you ride a new route.
 The Pedalwise program is FREE!

 Ride a bike to destinations in your neighbourhood.
 Shop, dine, run errands, commute — all by bike.
 Be active with your family year-round.
 Meet new friends.
 Become healthier.
 Enjoy nature.
 Help reduce traffic congestion.
 Keep track of your kilometres cycled.
 Reduce your carbon footprint.

 A well maintained bike is the secret to a safe pleasant ride!

 If your bike isn’t working properly you can bring it to our BikeWrx drop-in centre, 50 Sunny Meadow Blvd.
 Unit 108 on Wednesday evenings between 6:30-8:00pm (see schedule below).
 There you can borrow tools and get help from a certified bike mechanic to fix your bike yourself.
-You can also attend a basic bike mechanics course (starting Jan 3rd) and receive a certificate of participation!
+You can also attend our revolving 6 basic bike mechanics modules and receive a certificate of participation!
 BikeWrx access is FREE to registered Pedalwise participants.
 You may need to pay a small fee for necessary replacement parts.